Anchoring System Assessment

 - Jerking the anchor from the set position in the seabed.

-- Delivering a damaging shock load to the chain and/or the deck strongpoint fitting to which the chain is attached if the anchor doesn’t budge.
+- Delivering a damaging shock load to the chain and the deck strongpoint fitting to which the chain is attached if the anchor doesn’t budge.

-A combination Chain/Rope Anchor Rode may prove to be the optimum arrangement
+A combination Chain/Rope Anchor Rode may be the optimal arrangement.

 The scope of the chain should still be more than adequate for anticipated anchorage depths and weather conditions.

-The extra length of the rope extension will not only increase the scope, but also provide valuable shock absorbing capability if conditions seriously worsen.
+The extra length of the rope extension will increase the scope and provide valuable shock-absorbing capability if conditions worsen.

 Anchor Rode Connections and Anchor Connectors

-It is crucial to ensure that all the component parts are comparable in quality and of similar break load when connecting the anchoring system together because it will only be as strong as the weakest link.
+It is crucial to ensure that all the components are comparable in quality and of similar break load when connecting the anchoring system because it will only be as strong as the weakest link.

-Anchor connectors and swivels have developed over recent years providing enhanced break load security and flip retrieval capability (turning the anchor so that it stows immediately and correctly on the stemhead) The more expensive options also offer a one-piece solution with lateral loading articulation and/or security.
+Anchor connectors and swivels have developed over recent years, providing enhanced break load security and flip retrieval capability (turning the anchor to stow immediately and correctly on the stemhead).
+The more expensive options offer a one-piece solution with lateral loading articulation and security.

 Jimmy Green Marine will always recommend a continuous length of proof tested, minimum Grade 40, Hallmarked or otherwise provenance-assured calibrated anchor chain.
-We do offer connecting products, some rated, some unrated, some will that pass around a gypsy and some that don't.
-However, they all involve varying degrees of compromise to the overall strength and reliability of an anchoring system.
-We are happy to provide all the necessary information about the joining links so that our customers can weigh the risk against the marked increase in cost involved in replacing an entire anchor chain.
+Connecting links are available; some are rated, some are unrated, some will pass around a gypsy, and some don't.
+However, they all involve varying degrees of compromise to an anchoring system's overall strength and reliability.
+We are happy to provide all the necessary information about the joining links so that our customers can weigh the risk against the marked increase in the cost of replacing an entire anchor chain.

-Splicing a hard eye in the end of the anchor rope and shackling it to the chain will mean that the warp is more portable, stowable and versatile.
-The eye splice is completed after the rope is fitted around a teardrop shaped thimble which rules out using it on a windlass.
+Splicing a hard eye at the end of the anchor rope and shackling it to the chain will mean that the warp is more portable, stowable and versatile.
+The eye splice is completed after the rope is fitted around a teardrop-shaped thimble which rules out using it on a windlass.

-Do not underestimate the importance of a correctly completed splice in terms of strength retention.
+Do not underestimate the importance of a correctly completed splice to ensure maximum strength retention.

-Simply tying a knot has a serious detrimental effect on the break load capacity of any rope but the technique, quality and finish of the splicing is crucial to the performance of the rope.
+Simply tying a knot has a seriously detrimental effect on the break load capacity of any rope.
+Still, the technique, quality and finish of the splicing are crucial to the performance of the rope.